Bangladesh extends lockdown to combat COVID-19 surge

-The south Asian country reported 153 new coronavirus deaths on Sunday, its biggest daily rise since the pandemic began, taking the death toll to 15,065.
-Total cases stand at 944,917.
+The south Asian country reported 164 new coronavirus deaths on Monday, its biggest daily rise since the pandemic began, taking the death toll to 15,229.
+It also reported the highest-ever number of new daily infections at 9,964, with the total standing at 954,881.

 Hospitals are overwhelmed with coronavirus patients, particularly in districts bordering India where the Delta variant was first identified.
 Bangladesh sealed its border with India in April, but trade continues.